HJoyce1/ISORRS/README.md

 Module contains intial conditions/functions and general variables associated with either Jupiter or Saturn.

 ### pw_1Dsinglefieldline.py
-Module set up to run a series of iterations along a single field line at given position on planet.
+MAIN Module set up to run a series of iterations along a single field line at given position on planet.

+### pw_1Dsinglefieldline_FAC.py
+MAIN Module resulting from pw_1Dsinglefieldline.py and pw_equatorialFlux.py being spliced together.
+Currently a work in progress.
+Represents current file I am working from.

 ### pw_20190502.py
-Generic file to run overall - need to look into this more.
-I believe this was written so I could print out all the files needed for the repository for the acknowledgements kept in the new Lancaster doi stuff.
+MAIN Generic file to run overall - need to look into this more.
+I believe this was written so Carley could print out all the files needed for the repository for the acknowledgements kept in the new Lancaster DOI stuff.

 ### pw_equatorialFlux.py
-Module which calculates the amount of flux all the way out where the magnetic field crosses the equatorial region.
+MAIN Module which calculates the amount of flux all the way out where the magnetic field crosses the equatorial region.
 Obviously with no Dungey and Vasyliunas cycle consideration.

 ### pw_plotting_tools.py
 Module to aid in plotting.

+### pw_plotting_tools_x4.py
+Module to aid in plotting with E field and acceleration terms for ions multiplied by 4 in overview plots to represent results in the Jupiter paper.
+Not confident with why this has been done, but this file exists just for example for now.

 ### pw.py
 Module containing the physical calculations used in the model.